 Now, I’m not going to accuse GoDaddy of not having ANY security:

-Obviously, GoDaddy has to have some in place, and we can probably assume it’s decent ENOUGH, or the company couldn’t have become the most popular hosting company and domain registrar.
+Obviously, GoDaddy has to have some in place, and we can probably assume it’s decent enough, or the company couldn’t have become the most popular hosting company and the domain registrar.

 But for some people, that “take it on faith” won’t be enough, and I don’t blame them.